To Trail Or Not To Trail

 While this might appeal to a large percentage of the population, a small but die-hard segment of enthusiasts crave the adventure of fresh powder and the “free-riding” that lies beyond staked boundaries of a groomed trail.
 With another winter riding season on the horizon, I thought it would be interesting to examine the pros and cons of these two vastly different types of riding, so you can be fully informed to give you the best riding experience next time you head out to the mighty Algoma region.

-Pros of Trail Riding
+Pros Of Trail Riding

 Riding on carefully maintained trails has its benefits.
 A consistent, packed snow base can be expected, and there’s virtually no chance of running into a buried tree stump or jagged rock hidden underneath the snow when on a marked trail.
 Despite having its critics, The OFSC and its local clubs and districts (in Algoma its District 13) do a wonderful job of routing and marking trails for the members to enjoy.
 Club volunteers put in a yeoman-like effort to ensure this, and it’s reflected in the large number of trail permits sold each year.
-Trails are strategically laid out with gas stations nearby for refuelling and restaurants and accommodations for those on long-haul or multi-day rides.
+Trails are strategically laid out with gas stations nearby for refuelling, restaurants and accommodations for those on long-haul or multi-day rides.

 I’ve done countless trips with Ontario Tourism on the trails and each time I go, I’m amazed at how seamless the experience is.
 We’ll head out to ride for the day, and there always seems to be a tasty restaurant for lunch and a nearby hotel where we can access the trailhead, usually riding right out of the parking lot.
 This would explain why such a large segment of enthusiasts choose to stay on the trails.
 There’s also a good chance that if you suffer a breakdown, someone will be passing by who can offer assistance or a tow if need be.

-Cons of Trail Riding
+Cons Of Trail Riding

 The pros definitely outweigh the cons here, but there are a few things to consider.
 The structured approach to trail riding can be unappealing to some.
-With posted speed limits, a yearly permit to purchase, and the general sense of conforming to riding in specific areas (with everyone else), it could be argued, following all these rules goes against one of the fundamental attractions to riding Powersports: freedom.
+With posted speed limits, a yearly permit to purchase, and the general sense of conforming to riding in specific areas (with everyone else), it could be argued, that following all these rules goes against one of the fundamental attractions to riding Powersports: freedom.

-Pros of Off-Trail Riding
+Pros Of Off-Trail Riding

 Snowmobilers have been riding off-trail for years.
 I’d be willing to bet almost everyone reading this article has some memory from when they were growing up riding a sled in the farmer’s field near their parents’ house or banging through snowdrift-covered ditches to get to a friend’s place.